- Pagina principale

 Made to implement any poly-rhythm imaginable with any sounds user wants to use.

 Can't find a metronome with beat sounds you like?
-With this app, you can use any sound you can obtain local audio file with, for example by recording it with other app.
+With this app, you can use any sound you can obtain local audio file with, or by recording it yourself.

 Type in rhythmical patterns and chords from sheet music to preview melody and use as accompaniment.
 Customize chord sounds with overtone configuration.